Ukraine war round-up: Rockets hit bridge and warm words for Johnson

 The attack using the high-precision Himars system further punctured the bridge with holes.

-It is a crucial supply line for Russian forces as they prepare to defend the city from an expected Ukrainian offensive, although Russian-appointed officials say it is used mainly by civilian traffic.
+It is a crucial supply line for Russian forces as they prepare to defend the city from an expected Ukrainian counter-offensive, although Russian-appointed officials say it is used mainly by civilian traffic.

+In his video address late on Wednesday, Ukrainian President Volodymyr Zelensky pledged to rebuild the Antonivskiy Bridge and other crossings after regaining control of the region.

+"We are doing everything to ensure the occupiers have no logistical capabilities on our land," he said.

 Gas prices soar again